-One of the many hard lessons I’ve learnt over my years in the trade industry is that sometimes, or many times, it is better to say “No,” to a job, rather than “Yes”.
+One of the many hard lessons I’ve learned over my years in the trade industry is that sometimes, or many times, it is better to say “No,” to a job, rather than “Yes".

 For many years, I said “Yes” to every single job that came across my plate.
 If we had the manpower and we could fit it in, I said “Yes".

 The truth was, despite being crazy busy, we struggled year after year with cash flow.

 One day I got to the end of myself and finally made it a priority to sit down and figure out why my business was struggling.
 I had a few key questions:

 Was I losing money on all my jobs?

 Was being a plumber really a great big waste of time?